- Search The Registry

 - My Account

 *Halle Berry was born on this date in 1966.
 She is a Black actress and model.

 In her home town Berry studied broadcast journalism at the Cuyahoga Community College.
-After this she modeled in Chicago, which led to her first weekly TV series, 1989's Living Dolls.
+After this she modeled in Chicago, this led to her first weekly TV series, 1989's Living Dolls.
 An actress of phyisical beauty and elegance, she rapidly gained a reputation for on-set tenacity, preferring to "live" her roles and remaining in character even when the cameras stopped.
 This technique continued when she reportedly refused to bathe for several days before starting work on her role as a crack addict in Spike Lee's Jungle Fever (1991).

 However, such research/style paid off.
 The following year, Berry was cast in Boomerang.
 She was the secretary Sharon Stone in The Flintstones (1994).
 She also co-stared in the adoption drama Losing Isaiah (1995).
 Three years later she played a street smart young woman in Bulworth.
 In 1989 she won acclaim as tragic screen icon Dorothy Dandridge in the made-for-cable Introducing Dorothy Dandridge.

 She has won many awards for acting including: 1999, Golden Globe: Best Actress (Miniseries, TV Movie) for Introducing Dorothy Dandridge.
 1999, Screen Actors Guild: Female Actor (Television Movie or Miniseries), Introducing Dorothy Dandridge.
 2002, Screen Actors Guild: Best Actress, Monster's Ball, and 2002, Oscar: Best Actress, Monster's Ball.